yamunariver/Az104/README.md

+## You have an Azure subscription that contains two protected virtual machines named VM1 and VM2.
+VM1 and VM2 are backed up to a Recovery Service vault named Vault1 by using the same backup policy.

+Your company plans to create additional virtual machines and Recovery Services vaults.
+During this process, Vault1 will be decommissioned.

+You need to delete Vault1.

+Which three actions should you perform before you can delete Vault1?
+Each correct answer presents part of the solution.

+Select all answers that apply.

+` `

+`Delete VM1 and VM2.`

+`Disable the soft delete feature and delete all data.`

+`Enable a Read lock on Vault1.`

+`Permanently remove any items in the soft delete state.`

+`Stop the backup of VM1 and VM2.`

+`You must stop the backups so that you can prepare to move to the new policy.
+The soft delete feature is enabled by default, so it must be disabled.
+You must remove all the items that are in the soft delete state.
+Deleting the virtual machines is not required.
+You cannot delete the policy without deleting the vault and backup, and a new policy is not required.`

+## You have an Azure virtual machine that runs Linux.
+The virtual machine hosts a custom application that outputs log data in the JSON format.

+You need to recommend a solution to collect the logs in Azure Monitor.

+What should you include in the recommendation?

+Select only one answer.

+the Azure VMAccess extension

+the Custom Script Extension Version 2 extension
+This answer is incorrect.

+the DSC extension for Linux

+the Log Analytics agent for Linux
+This answer is correct.
+You can use the Log Analytics agent for Linux as part of a solution to collect JSON output from the Linux virtual machines.

+The Azure Custom Script Extension is used for post-deployment configuration, software installation, or any other configuration or management task.

+Desired State Configuration (DSC) is a management platform that you can use to manage an IT and development infrastructure with configuration as code.

+`The Azure VMAccess extension acts as a KVM switch that allows you to access the console to reset access to Linux or perform disk-level maintenance.`

 ## You have a Kusto query that returns 1,000 events from the SecurityEvent table in Azure Monitor.

 You need to configure the query to aggregate the results by the Account column.